cruujon/arg25-Projects/legacy-protocol/README.md

 ### Essential Features

-- **Encrypted P2P messaging** that grants a specific wallet address access to secret information and the right to inherit it to the next generation.
+- **Encrypted handoff**: grant a specific wallet address the ability to decrypt the secret and (optionally) pass it onward.
-- **Distributed storage** (e.g., IPFS or Arweave) to securely hold secret information, with token-gated access control.
+    - Mechanism: client-side symmetric encryption (e.g., AES-GCM) + **key wrap** to the successor’s public key (e.g., X25519/ECDH → AES-GCM key wrap).
+    - Delivery: export a **signed JSON/QR/bundle** that the successor can receive via any secure channel (download link, QR scan, file transfer).
+- **Distributed storage**: store the encrypted content on IPFS/Arweave; only a **CID/hash** is ever referenced on-chain.
-- **Blockchain-based record** that logs *who transferred access rights (NFTs)* for the stored secret information to whom, ensuring an immutable record of succession.
+- **Blockchain-based record**: record *who transferred inheritance rights to whom* (lineage events) as immutable on-chain events.
+    - Optional: represent current right-holder as an NFT for wallet visibility.

 ---